-When it’s time to call it a day, check into Still Waters Resort, with its three outdoor pools (from $189), or the Village at Indian Point for its fireplaces, private decks and great views of Table Rock Lake (from $160).
+When it’s time to call it a day, check into Still Waters Resort, with its three outdoor pools, or the Village at Indian Point for its fireplaces, private decks and great views of Table Rock Lake.
 (See "Stay to Remember" below for yet another option!)

 Breakfasts at Big Cedar Lodge’s Devil’s Pool Restaurant are large enough to fuel a day of fishing or waterskiing on Table Rock Lake.

 Rained off the lake?
 The Imax Entertainment Complex covers the history of the area in Ozarks Legacy and Legend.
 At the Titanic Museum, a fake iceberg punctures the bow of the replica ship emerging from the building, and items salvaged from the wreck fill the displays.